5 Archaeological Discoveries That Confirmed the Bible in 2025

 Since their discovery, the manuscripts have been dated primarily using two methods:

-• Paleography: Analysis of writing style, comparing letter forms with other dated texts
+1. Paleography: Analysis of writing style, comparing letter shapes with other dated texts

-• Carbon-14: Radioactive dating that requires destroying part of the material
+2. Carbon-14: Radiocarbon dating that requires destroying part of the material

-The problem is that paleography was based on subjective visual analysis, and traditional carbon-14 required destroying large pieces of the precious scrolls — something unacceptable for such rare and valuable texts.
+The problem is that paleography was based on subjective visual analysis, and traditional carbon-14 required destroying large pieces of the precious parchments — something unacceptable for such rare and valuable texts.

 The Technological Revolution of 2025

-In 2025, two scientific innovations converged to revolutionize our understanding of these millennia-old manuscripts:
+In 2025, two scientific innovations converged to revolutionize our understanding of these ancient manuscripts:

-Scientists developed a carbon-14 dating method that requires only microscopic samples — fragments smaller than a sesame seed.
-This allows dating manuscripts without causing visible or significant damage to the texts.
+Scientists developed a method of carbon-14 dating that requires only microscopic samples — fragments smaller than a sesame seed.
+This makes it possible to date the manuscripts without causing visible or significant damage to the texts.

-Previously, it would be necessary to destroy an area the size of a coin to obtain a dating.
-Now, an almost invisible fragment is sufficient.
+Previously, an area the size of a coin would have to be destroyed to obtain a date.
+Now, an almost invisible fragment is enough.

 "Enoch" Artificial Intelligence

-Researchers created an AI system dubbed "Enoch" (in reference to the biblical character who "walked with God") capable of analyzing microscopic details in the form of Hebrew letters — nuances that the human eye cannot consistently perceive.
+Researchers created an AI system named "Enoch" (in reference to the biblical figure who "walked with God") capable of analyzing microscopic details in the shape of Hebrew letters — nuances that the human eye cannot consistently perceive.

-The AI was trained with thousands of samples of ancient Hebrew writing from different periods, creating a database that allows paleographic dating with unprecedented precision.
+The AI was trained on thousands of samples of ancient Hebrew writing from different periods, creating a database that allows paleographic dating with unprecedented precision.

 Surprising Discoveries